TheSongOfEnderion/josee/Chapters/Chapter 1 – Rekindled Dreams (1).md

 Well...
 I'd amass a lot of money soon.

 For now, I had to build a business to get a lot of money.
-This town was a mine of opportunities that I could use.
-Seeing the outside of the carriage I was sitting in, this town truly was poor.
+This village was a mine of opportunities that I could use.
+Seeing the outside of the carriage I was sitting in, this village truly was poor.
 The filth and shit outside disgusted me.
 How unsanitary.

 It made me frown.